hb9kns/cronwatch/README.md

 Address (or user name) to receive report messages by e-mail.
 If undefined, the argument to `WARN` will be used instead.
+`.` as address will suppress report messages and instead report to STDERR.

 Report messages are sent at each run, unless suppressed with option `-q` as discussed above.